 Kyler Murray is an exceptional football player.
 His time in one of the NCAA's best offenses cemented his status as someone who should have stuck with the sport.

 With that in mind, plenty of players have excelled at both football and baseball.
-Big names, too: Tom Brady, Aaron Rodgers, Patrick Mahomes, Russell Wilson, Deion Sanders and Bo Jackson all played baseball at high levels (though not all can say they played in MLB like Deion and Bo).
+Big names, too: Tom Brady, Aaron Rodgers, Patrick Mahomes, Russell Wilson, Deion Sanders and Bo Jackson all played baseball at high levels (though not all can say they played in Major League Baseball like Deion and Bo).
+Where Kyler settles into those rankings, is still to be determined.

-It remains to be seen whether or not Murray will take reps in the outfield again, but we wouldn’t completely count it out.
-He still has the desire, and it would make for an incredible story, but it’s more likely he plays for the Raiders than the Athletics.
+It remains to be seen whether or not Murray will take reps in the outfield again, but we wouldn't completely count it out.
+He still has the desire and it would make for an incredible story, but it's more likely he plays for the Seattle Seahawks than the Mariners.